-Additional information on the City of Carrabelle, Florida's capital assets can be found in Note III.
-C. on pages 30 - 31 of this report.
+Additional information on the City of Carrabelle, Florida's capital assets can be found in the notes to the financial statements as indicated in the table of contents.

 Long-term debt.
-At the end of the current fiscal year, the City of Carrabelle, Florida had total debt outstanding of \$6,834,066, which was related to capital improvement debt and equipment, compensated absences, and net pension liability.
+At the end of the current fiscal year, the City of Carrabelle, Florida had total debt outstanding of \$7,226,932, which was related to capital improvement debt and equipment, compensated absences, and net pension liability.

-Additional information on the City of Carrabelle, Florida's long-term debt can be found in note III.E on pages 31 - 33 of this report.
+Additional information on the City of Carrabelle, Florida's long-term debt can be found in the notes to the financial statements as indicated in the table of contents.